For Native Americans, Harvard and other colleges fall short - WTMJ

 In Minnesota, 11 tribes have called on the state university system to return some of the lands taken from tribes, provide tuition waivers to Native American students and increase the number of Native American faculty, among other demands.

-Tadd Johnson, the University of Minnesota’s director of tribal relations and a Chippewa tribe member, said the university will establish a “truth and reconciliation” process to document the historical wrongs and determine ways to make amends.
+Tadd Johnson, the University of Minnesota’s director of tribal relations and a member of the Bois Forte Band of Chippewa, said the university will establish a “truth and reconciliation” process to document the historical wrongs and determine ways to make amends.

 “We’re listening,” he said.
 “We’re acting on virtually everything that has been thrown at us.”